-Nashville’s Sol Cat quietly rolled through Chicago on very cold November 23, 2013 night.
-The Beat Kitchen was almost full, a Comedy Night scheduled in the front part of the bar; the back half of the bar, is your classic whiskey- soaked, rectangular, black-box room.
+Nashville’s Sol Cat quietly rolled through Chicago on very cold November 23, search 2013 night.
+The Beat Kitchen was almost full, physician a Comedy Night scheduled in the front part of the bar; the back half of the bar, is your classic whiskey- soaked, rectangular, black-box room.
 Housing a practical stage, and an above average PA system – this is the venue that Sol Cat is about rock.

 The second supporting act is building their stage, preparing for their set, and Sol Cat are scattered in a 100 foot diameter.
 To my left, bassist Aaron Martin is working in the merch booth, and creating profoundly artistic doodles.
 Vocalist Brett Hammann is checking the vibe and energy of the room – and keyboardist Jeremy Clark rolls into the scene; we all greet each other with big hugs.
 It’s been about six months since we last saw each other in Austin, Texas, and it’s very happy reunion.
 I am led downstairs and through the basement of The Beat Kitchen, where I enter the band’s dressing room.
 Drummer Ryan Usher is catching some sleep on one of the couches, a Professional Tour Move (catching sleep when you can, because everyone has a different schedule on the road).
 Sitting to his right are lead guitarist Jaan Cohan and rhythm guitarist Johny Fisher, who are chilling out pre-show, talking, waiting patiently for their time on stage.
 As English accents and mannerisms possess Aaron’s words, the room is filled with laughter, and English Accent Folly.